student-to-software-engineer/student-to-software-engineer/docs/7-find-your-first-internship/1-job-searching/index.md

 For example, if you are looking for a "Software Engineer Intern" position, make sure you also search for "Software Developer Intern", "Software Intern", "Software Developer Co-op", "Developer Intern", "Developer Co-op", etc.

+### LinkedIn as a Job Search Tool

+One of the signal best ways I've bypassed black box applicant tracking systems is by reaching out to recruiters directly on LinkedIn.

+The signal best way to do this is by finding posts made by recruiters when they are looking for candidates.
+These posts often include a link to apply, but this is a great excuse to try and connect with them and ask them a question about the role.

+LinkedIn will be discussed more in depth in the [LinkedIn chapter](../4-linkedin/index.md).

 ### Online Communities

 Online communities like Reddit, Discord, and Slack can be great places to find internship opportunities.
 Many tech-focused communities have dedicated job boards or channels where companies post openings.